-The class of 2016 was accepted into 210 different colleges and universities and also earned $22.8 million dollars in college scholarships.
+The Class of 2019 was accepted into over 150 different colleges and universities and earned over $23 million dollars in college scholarships.

 Trinity holds the distinction as one of twenty-five College Preparatory Schools by North Central Association and Illinois State Board of Education.

 Trinity’s mission is to prepare young women to move confidently to the next step in their educational process.
 This extraordinary success rate is due to a rich curriculum incorporating the latest proven techniques, with the added advantage of a single-gender atmosphere.
 In alignment with that mission and as a college preparatory high school, Trinity prepares young women to achieve their goals in college and beyond.
 Our rigorous college prep and IB curriculum provides strong academic preparation for college admission.
 Students at all grade levels engage in critical thinking and analysis, investigation, and exploration which are all skills critical to success at the university level.
 The four-year curriculum is infused with opportunities for students to explore passions and interests, develop skills, and enhance confidence, all of which will play a key role in college planning, admission, and success.
 Trinity provides comprehensive academic, social, and emotional counseling throughout students’ high school career with a team of three school counselors and a designated college counselor.

 Freshman and Sophomore Years